Unpacking Approaches to Learning and Teaching Machine Learning in K-12 Education: Transparency, Ethics, and Design Activities: Findings

 \subsubsection{Making models in the context of designing applications}

 Of the 40 studies we reviewed, 19 studies had students train models in the context of building applications and 24 centered on building models in isolation.
-Building applications in this context involves creating datasets and training models and using those models in applications usually designed by learners themselves.
-As such, learners have to engage both with machine learning as well as traditional computing education practices and concepts (see \cite{tedre_ct_2021} for a discussion of the difference between traditional computing and ML education).
+Building applications in this context involved creating datasets and training models and using those models in applications usually designed by learners themselves.
+As such, learners had to engage both with machine learning as well as traditional computing education practices and concepts (see \cite{tedre_ct_2021} for a discussion of the difference between traditional computing and ML education).

 Sixteen of these studies involved students in model building in the context of creating personally relevant projects.
-Poseblocks \cite{jordan_poseblocks_2021} for example, involved students in creating AR filters related to their personal interests Several studies have k-12 students build models to use in personally relevant Scratch projects \cite{zimmermann-niefield_youth_2020, ng_using_2022, jordan_poseblocks_2021}.
-Examples here include children making a project to help their siblings learn their ABCs \cite{jordan_poseblocks_2021}.
-However, as Zimmermann-Niefield and colleagues \cite{zimmermann-niefield_youth_2020} note sometimes the projects and models can be incoherent with, in the case of their study, gestures being classified that had little relationship to narratives and characters of Scratch projects.
+Poseblocks \cite{jordan_poseblocks_2021} for example, involved students in creating AR filters related to their personal interests.
+Several studies had students build models to use in personally relevant Scratch projects \cite{zimmermann-niefield_youth_2020, ng_using_2022, jordan_poseblocks_2021}.
+Examples here included children making a project to help their siblings learn their ABCs \cite{jordan_poseblocks_2021}.
+However, as Zimmermann-Niefield and colleagues \cite{zimmermann-niefield_youth_2020} noted sometimes the projects and models can be incoherent, in the case of their study, with classified gestures having little relationship to narratives and characters of Scratch projects.

 Other studies involved learners in building data sets, training and testing models and brainstorming applications in which these could be used \cite{druga_family_2022, toivonen_co-designing_2020, vartiainen_learning_2020, vartiainen_machine_2021}.
 Here learners created paper prototypes of applications that could use their models.
-In a few of these studies the prototypes were then developed by software engineers to have learners test them \cite{vartiainen_machine_2020, vartiainen_machine_2021}.
+In a couple of these studies the prototypes were then developed by software engineers to have learners test them \cite{vartiainen_machine_2020, vartiainen_machine_2021}.
 While this is not scalable and applicable in most k-12 classrooms, it provided a rich opportunity for students to see how the models they trained could be used in real applications.